mhernesniemi/nextjs-for-drupal/README.md

 ## Hosting

-Backend is served externally from Pantheon (see .env).
+Backend is served externally from Pantheon (see .env.example).

-Next.js site is running in Vercel https://nextjs-for-drupal.vercel.app/ and Netlify https://superb-syrniki-5494f8.netlify.app/ These have CI with the GitHub repo.
+Next.js site is running on Vercel https://nextjs-for-drupal.vercel.app/ and Netlify https://superb-syrniki-5494f8.netlify.app/ These have CI with the GitHub repo.

 Search is running as SaaS by Algolia.

 ## Development tools

-Projects includes workspace file for VSCode (nextjs.code-workspace).
+Project includes workspace file for VSCode (nextjs.code-workspace).

 Recommended VSCode extensions: